The ultimate method for Smoked Buffalo Chicken Wings with crispy skin.

 People are always recommending sweeter wines (like sweet Rieslings and Gewürztraminer) with Thai food.
 And while, yes, that works, the whole idea is that they pair well with spicy food in general (not just Thai), I say also pair them with Buffalo Wings.
+Try it!

 Why is this so?